35 Best St Patrick’s Day Nails

 As much as we’d love to have killer talons, not all of us are used to having long nail extensions so for those times when you don’t want to be clumsy like Edward Scissorhands, opt for something short and simple.

-12 – Lime Green + Gold Pointed Nails
+12 – Bright Green St Patrick’s Day Nails

 We love the bright green used in this St Patricks Day nails look and although might be a tad too bright for some, we can’t help but think the shade works really well with that bright gold.